 UK Emergency Travel Documents

 If your passport is lost or stolen while you are in Russia, then you will need to obtain a police report from the nearest police station and get a UK Emergency Travel Document (ETD).
 Once you obtain these, then you will need to apply for an exit visa to leave Russia.
 ETDs are accepted for entry, landside transit and exit from Russia only if they contain a valid Russian visa.
 The Russian authorities will only put a visa for Russia in an ETD in limited circumstances.
 Contact the nearest Russian embassy or consulate outside Russia or local migration office in Russia to find out if a visa can be issued.
 You also need to check with the Russian embassy, consulate or migration office on the required length of ETD validity.
 UK ETDs without a visa are accepted for airside transit only.
 You should check with your travel company or airline that transit zones will be available at the airports of your planned route.

 You must sign an immigration card every time you arrive in Russia.
 This will be given to you at passport control.
 The card is in 2 identical parts.
 One part will be retained by the Immigration Officer.
 You should keep the other part safe as your departure from Russia could be delayed.
 Hotels, hostels or another receiving entity will not accept guests without an immigration card.

 Travelling between Russia and Belarus

-If you import over 10,000 US dollars or certain categories of goods like electrical items, jewellery, antiques and valuable musical instruments, you must complete a customs declaration form.
+If you import over USD 10,000 (or equivalent) or certain categories of goods (eg electrical items, jewellery, antiques, valuable musical instruments), you must complete a customs declaration form.

-If you wish to import certain advanced electronic items (e.g. Global Positioning System instruments), you must get an operating licence from the Russian authorities before you travel.
-Check with the Embassy of the Russian Federation before your departure.
+If you wish to import certain advanced electronic items (eg GPS instruments), you must get an operating licence from the Russian authorities before you travel.
+Check with your nearest Russian embassy or consulate for advice before your departure.